 If you're deaf or hard of hearing, use our textphone service 18000 or text us on 999 if you’ve pre-registered with the emergencySMS service.

 If there’s no evidence of criminal activity, we would always suggest trying to talk peacefully to the person responsible for the noise.
 They may already be trying to fix it.
 Unbelievable as it may seem, they may not even be aware of the problem.

 If the person doesn’t want to stop the noise completely, try to reach an amicable compromise, such as no music after 11pm.

-If you feel you can’t talk to the people involved, or they won’t listen, contact the Environmental Health team at your local council.
-They’ll be able to investigate and take steps to end the noise.
+If you feel you can’t talk to the people involved, or they won’t listen, contact the Environmental Health team at your local council; they’ll be able to give you advice.